pjtunstall/retro-raiders/README.md

 Desktop only for now.

-We haven't hosted the scoreboard yet, so don't take it personally when you get to the end and it says you haven't made it onto the high scores.
-At some point we will.
-Till then, just refresh the page to play again.

 Works best on Chrome or Brave.
 Maximize the window to full-screen mode and make sure the toobar is hidden.
-Adjust zoom if needed.
+Adjust zoom as needed.

+Note: The folder `server` contains a server written in Go to manage a local scoreboard.
+This is how we implemented the scoreboard originally.
+The two subfolders contain Go programs for managing a scoreboard stored as a Firestore database, hosted on Firebase.
+The program `init.go` in `initialize-database` can be run to clear the scoreboard and reset all scores to zero.
+The program `server.go` in `scoreboard` is hosted on Google Cloud, and manages this Firestore database for our the instance of our game hosted on Netlify.

 ## 4. Play offline